|Missing In Action (MIA)||Prisoners Of War (POW)||Unexploded Ordnance (UXO)|

-Japanese lost four aircraft carriers: Kaga and Soryu both sunk June 4, 1942.
+The Japanese lost all four aircraft carriers that participated in the action including Kaga and Soryu both sunk June 4, 1942.
 Akagi and Hiryu sunk June 5, 1942 plus heavy cruiser Mikuma sunk on June 6, 1942.
 Also lost were 332 aircraft and 3,500 personnel killed and missing.

 American losses included aircraft carrier USS Yorktown (CV-5) and destroyer USS Hammann DD-412, Also lost were 105 aircraft and 307 men killed, a decisive American victory.

 Midway Atoll National Wildlife Refuge and Battle of Midway National Memorial

 The Battle of Midway (1942) directed by John Ford includes combat footage during the Battle of Midway June 1942

 Revenge of the Red Raiders (2006) pages 101-105